opensafely/documentation/codelist creation.md

 	* Note: Changing the CSV data requires you Update the current Version or Create a new Version, both can be done from the Codelist page.
 	* Add, remove, or edit the References and SignOffs as needed.
 * Click Submit

+## Publishing a Codelist Version

+* Go to an existing Codelist page.
+	* This will show you the latest version for a Codelist
+* If it's a draft version there will be a Publish version button on the left below Create new version.
+* If not, it's already published, good job!